corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Jobs and districts are no longer full-file overwrites!
     * Only the relevant `planet_farmer` and `planet_miner` jobs are overridden (but not Angler since the Anglers civic cannot be combined with Agrarian/Lithorian Idyll)
     * All rural districts are still overridden in order to apply the +capacity/+building slot bonus to them, but now only the ringworld farming district is overridden instead of all of them
-    * Integrate additional changes from 3.3 to overridden content
+    * Integrate underlying changes from 3.3 to overridden content
 * 4.0.1 Jobs `crystal_miner`, `gas_extractor`, `mote_harvester` are now part of the `planet_sr_miners` category, as intended by Paradox
+* 5.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Account for subterranean empires
+    * Integrate underlying changes from 3.4 to overridden content

 ## Source Code